DavidCico/Factor-risk-model-with-principal-component-analysis/README.md

 ### Prerequisites

 <p align="justify">You need Python 3.x to run the following code.
 You can have multiple Python versions (2.x and 3.x) installed on the same system without problems.
-Python needs to be first installed then SciPy</p>.
+Python needs to be first installed then SciPy, and finally Scikit-Learn to leverage machine learning models</p>.

 In Ubuntu, Mint and Debian you can install Python 3 like this: